Katherine Laird Cox

-Katherine Laird "Ka" Cox (1887 – 23 May 1938), the daughter of a British socialist stockbroker and his wife, was a Fabian and graduate of Cambridge University.
+Katherine Laird "Ka" Cox (7 January 1887 – 23 May 1938) was a Fabian and graduate of Cambridge University.
 There, she met Rupert Brooke, becoming his lover, and was a member of his Neo-Pagans.
 She was also a friend of Virginia Woolf and the Bloomsbury Group.
 During World War I she worked with the Serbian Relief Fund, assisting refugees in Corsica.
 After the war, she married the Labour politician Will Arnold-Forster, and became the first woman magistrate in Cornwall.
 She and her husband were instrumental in founding Gordonstoun School in Scotland in 1934.
 Her sudden death at the age of 51 fuelled speculation of involvement in the occult.

 Early life

 Katherine Laird Cox, known as "Ka", (Note: Ka, pronounced Kar, a name she adopted in January 1911) was the daughter of Henry Fisher Cox (Note: Henry Fisher Cox, born 27 April 1848, son of Rev. Edward Cox, rector of Luccombe, Somerset, born in Parwich, Derbyshire, educated at Trinity College, Cambridge.
 Brother of the historian, Dr John Charles Cox) and his wife, Jane Thompson Laird.
 Cox was a wealthy stockbroker and Fabian.
-Ka was raised in "Hook Hill", a house her father had built at Hook Heath, near Woking, Surrey in 1893.
+Ka was raised in "Hook Hill", a house designed by Horace Field and commissioned by her father at Hook Heath, near Woking, Surrey in 1893.
 Ka was the second of three daughters, her sisters being Hester Laird Cox and Margaret Anna Laird Cox.
 Ka's mother, who had been in poor health, died in 1900 when Ka was only 13.
 Her father later remarried and had two further daughters, Winifred and Sydney, by his second wife Edith.
 Ka attended St. Felix School, Southwold in Suffolk, "a school where girls are treated like sensible creatures", then considered a feeder school for Newnham College, Cambridge.
 Ka's father died suddenly on 19 January 1905, when she was 18, with an estate of £22,000, leaving her and her sisters financially independent.
 Ka was left in the slightly unusual position for a young woman of her class and time of now being free to live, travel, and love as she pleased.
-On her father's death, her stepmother sold "Hook Hill" and moved into a smaller house, further down the hill, called "Hook Hill Cottage" (1904), for a further ten years.
+Her stepmother continued to live at "Hook Hill" for a further five years before moving to a smaller house, also designed by Horace Field, further down the hill, called "Hook Hill Cottage" (1910), for a further ten years.